Manage users and groups with SAML in Dynatrace SaaS

 What claim rules do I need in AD FS on the Dynatrace relying party?) for the proper format.

 - Dynatrace didn't trust your IdP SAML signing certificate.
 The IdP SAML metadata you uploaded did not contain a certificate for signing that matches the certificate in the assertion sent by your IdP.
 Verify that the certificate is in the metadata XML file that was uploaded to Dynatrace.
 If you're using a URL to upload the metadata, look at the contents generated by the URL.
 In some organizations, the SAML signing certificate must be requested separately and manually inserted into the metadata by saving the URL contents to a file, adding the signing certificate to the file, and then uploading the file to us.

 - The response from the IdP isn't fully signed (assertion signature might be present, but it isn't sufficient).

-- Your IdP doesn't accept some SAML objects or attributes that the SAML 2.0 specification describes as optional.
-Please contact Dynatrace Support.
+- Your IdP doesn't accept some SAML objects or attributes that the SAML 2.0 specification describes as optional—contact a Dynatrace product expert via live chat.

 Yes, Dynatrace supports JIT creation of users when using SAML federation.
 Federated users are created or updated on the fly after successful authentication.

 No, it can be removed after Dynatrace has successfully validated ownership of the domain.

 Yes, but you need to perform domain verification and create a configuration for each domain separately.
 Each domain configuration can use the same IdP metadata and settings.

 Yes, customer IdP metadata can contain multiple signing certificates.
 Dynatrace SSO validates that SAML messages from the customer IdP are signed by one of them.